-The shell contains two built-in variables, '?' and '@'.
+The shell contains two built-in variables, namely '?' and '@'.

 The '?' variable is assigned to the return value of the last command executed.
-By convention, all shell commands return zero to indicate that it completed successfully and a non-zero error code to indicate a failure.
-To view a command's return value, use the 'echo' command and the value of the '?' variable.
+By convention, all shell commands return either a zero to indicate that it completed successfully or a non-zero error code to indicate a failure.
+To view a command's return value, use the echo command and the value of the '?' variable.
 For example: